Creating and handling C++ projects and modules

 TcCOM Modules could be created at the System -> TcCOM Modules node.
 Please see documentation there.

-Calling TMC Code Generator
+Calling the TMC Code Generator

 Code snippet (C#):